 The first LASIK was done in 1989.
-Today it is considered to be an established medical procedure with much research to back its efficacy, stability and safety.
+Today it is considered to be a medical procedure with much research to back its efficacy, stability and safety.
 Millions of cases have been done so far and over a million cases are done around the world every year.
 In experienced hands and using good equipment, it has a low major complications rate of less than 2%.
 Before the technology, people had to rely on contact lenses or corrective eyewear to help with their vision problems.
-LASIK is now widely considered by most refractive surgeons around the world as the overall procedure of choice for permanent surgical correction of myopia.
+LASIK is now widely considered by many refractive surgeons around the world as the procedure of choice for surgical correction of myopia.

 Safety is in fact the main reason for choosing the Lasik procedure over others.